byamashiro/Research_Projects/README.md

     - [ ] Gather datasets and plot individually
     - [ ] Plot both datasets on one axis canvas

-- [ ] Revamp the radio burst script
-    - [ ] Plot all frequencies on separate plots
-    - [ ] Find the most optimal subplot

 # Current Tasks and Errors